XRPLF/xrpl-dev-portal/content/reference-rippled.md

 # Account Information #
-An "Account" in the Ripple Consensus Ledger represents a holder of XRP and a sender of transactions.
+An "Account" in the XRP Ledger represents a holder of XRP and a sender of transactions.
 Accounts can send and receive XRP and issued assets, participate in the decentralized exchange, and change their own settings.
 Creating an account involves generating keys and then receiving XRP from another account.
 For more information, see [Accounts](concept-accounts.html).

 ## account_currencies ##